jezcope/idcc17-library-carpentry/paper.md

 as part of the csv,conf conference[^csvconf],
 as a partnership between University of California Curation Centre and Software Carpentry.
+In the meantime, existing SWC and DC instructors often make willing and even enthusiastic Library Carpentry instructors.

 [^csvconf]: Instructor training for librarians: <https://datapub.cdlib.org/2016/12/08/announcing-instructor-training-for-librarians/>

-In the meantime, these existing SWC and DC instructors often make willing and even enthusiastic Library Carpentry instructors.

 # Where Next? #